-- Digital Information and Media Management
+- Digital Information and Media Management.

-There is a range of study options including:
+The Department offers a range of study options including:

-- Full time and part-time on campus studies
+- Full-time and part-time studies on campus

-- Online short courses for Continuing Professional Development (CPD)
+- Online short courses for Continuing Professional Development (CPD).

 Staff expertise is complemented through close professional links both locally and nationally.
 Contributions to teaching, practical work and research projects are made by the National Library of Wales, local record offices, the University’s library services, and national memory organisations such as the British Library, as well as fellow members of the Digital Preservation Coalition.